ibexa/documentation-developer/docs/guide/url_management.md

 URL aliases are not SiteAccess-aware.
 When creating an alias, you can select a SiteAccess to base it on.
-If the SiteAccess root path (configured in `content.tree_root.location_id`) is different than the default, the path is appended to the alias path.
+If the SiteAccess root path (configured in `content.tree_root.location_id`) is different than the default, the prefix path that results from the configured content root is prepended to the final alias path.

 ### URL alias pattern configuration